NVIDIA/nvtrust/README.md

 # nvTrust: NVIDIA Confidential Computing Ancillary Software

-nvTrust is a repository which contains much of the utilities & tools, open-source code, and SDKs leveraged when using NVIDIA solutions in trusted environements, such as Confidential Computing.
+nvTrust is a repository which contains much of the utilities & tools, open-source code, and SDKs leveraged when using NVIDIA solutions in trusted environments, such as Confidential Computing.

-For more information, including documentation, whitepapers, and videos regarding the Hopper Confidential Computing story, please visit [docs.nvidia.com/confidential-computing/index.html]()
+For more information, including documentation, white papers, and videos regarding the Hopper Confidential Computing story, please visit [docs.nvidia.com/confidential-computing/index.html]()

 ## Early Access Considerations
 This branch of nvTrust is currently considered `General Access`.

 This software release features a software stack targeting a single H100 GPU in passthrough mode with a single session key for encryption and authentication and basic use of the Developer Tools.